VIPER’s AI assistant

 Doodling wasn’t unusual for Edward Balaban, a research scientist at NASA’s Ames Research Center in Silicon Valley.
 “It focuses my thinking,” he says.

 Balaban now leads strategic planning for the Volatiles Investigating Polar Exploration Rover mission.
-The golf-cart-sized VIPER is scheduled to land at the moon’s south pole next year to look for water and hydrogen ice as its chief goal.
+The golf-cart-sized VIPER is scheduled to land [Editor’s note: It was to ride on Astrobotic’s first Griffin lander, but in July, NASA announced that the VIPER portion of the mission will be cancelled and that the Griffin launch date has been bumped to late 2025.] at the moon’s south pole in November to look for water and hydrogen ice as its chief goal.

 Back in 2014, when he was sitting alone at lunch in the Mega Bites cafeteria at NASA Ames, Balaban pondered the decisions that operators would need to make to steer a rover across the moon in a manner that would wring the most science from its time on the surface.
 An initial plan would be needed, and then once operators got a better look at the terrain from the rover’s camera or cameras, the route would need to be adjusted as the rover roved.